 Lunch with Humdinger Bicycle Tours Sara was enjoyed in downtown Orillia on the patio of Rustica on Mississauga St East.
 It so happened that the city was decorated with bicycles as a form of art.
 However, we hardly saw any ‘urban cycling’, if any.
 Orillia is much hillier than Ottawa, but we did find cycling very doable and e-bikes would make it totally worthwhile In this small town.
 You can hop on the Trans Canada Trail right downtown and bike all the way to Georgian Bay as part of the 160 km Simcoe County loop.

 The Orillia Museum

 After lunch we dropped in at the Orillia Museum of Art & History.
 Finding a bike rack wasn’t easy and we had to improvise a bit as the rack was not properly placed.
 We didn’t find the museum too exciting to be honest when we were there.
 You might be luckier with another exhibit.
 There is a nice gift shop with products from local artists.

 We continued via West St to another rail to trail stretch and veered off to Eight Mile Point on Lake Simcoe.
 Following the shore line part of the way back and admiring some properties we eventually returned to downtown Orillia to have a coffee at Mark IV Brothers on Nottawasaga, but they just closed for the day.
 Instead, we dropped in at the LCBO where we saw one of the few bikes parked, an upright Dutch ‘Gazelle‘ no less….

 This week was part of a half day Humdinger Bicycle Tours tour through Orillia.
-LAst week, I wrote about a cycling at the rail to trail along Georgian Bay and a short stretch towards The Big Chute.
 Next week, we’ll explore a bit of the Haliburton area, which is another part of one of Orillia based Humdinger Bicycle Tours multi day tours.